Saint Lucia is tackling the problem of climate change head-on, at the national, regional and international level.

 Saint Lucia’s adaptation initiatives are focused on, among others: enhanced sensitisation; food security; flood alleviation; enhancement of drainage; critical buildings, roads and bridges made more climate resilient; integrated slopes, landslides and riverbank stabilisation; rehabilitation or retrofitting of water supply systems; and grass root community-led activities.

-On the Mitigation side, Saint Lucia has: a Sustainable Energy Plan, 2001, for maintenance and growth of the energy sector; a National Energy Policy, 2010, for exploitation of new and indigenous energy resources and promotion of energy conservation and efficiency; a Nationally Determined Contribution (NDC), 2015 , comprising voluntary efforts towards achieving the objectives of the UNFCCC; a National Energy Transition Strategy (NETS), 2017, aimed at sustainable, reliable, cost-effective and equitable electricity future for Saint Lucia; and supporting legislation either enacted or underway.
+On the Mitigation side, Saint Lucia has: a Sustainable Energy Plan of 2001, for maintenance and growth of the energy sector; a National Energy Policy of 2010, for exploitation of new and indigenous energy resources and promotion of energy conservation and efficiency; a Nationally Determined Contribution (NDC), 2015 , comprising voluntary efforts towards achieving the objectives of the UNFCCC; a National Energy Transition Strategy (NETS) of 2017, aimed at sustainable, reliable, cost-effective and equitable electricity future for Saint Lucia; and supporting legislation either enacted or underway.
+There is an Electric Vehicle (EV) transition study, completed in 2018.
+The study sought to develop a set of eligibility criteria for electrification and using this criteria to complete an assessment of the existing government fleet and propose opportunities for electrification.
 Mitigation action is focused on electricity generation, energy efficiency, renewable energy and transport.
+There is a recent Cabinet endorsed NDC Partnership Plan, which is designed to attract coordinated donor funding to facilitate its implementation.
+It is a living plan, which will respond to the emerging opportunities that will help to achieve the targets of Saint Lucia’s 2015 NDC.

 Read more on Saint Lucia’s 3 megawatt solar farm to be completed in 2018.